stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 > Blockchain energy consumption - Proof of Work versus Proof of Stake
 >
-> Try to engage Artists in recognition of lesser environmental impact of Proof of Stake Blockchains
+> Try to engage Artists in recognition of lesser environmental impact of Proof of Stake Blockchains.
 >
+> Environmental competitive adavantage of Cardano's Proof of Stake technology.
+>
-> Discussion - [35.52](https://youtu.be/CHze97JVM8A?t=2152) - @sev, New Mindflow, Tyler Wales
+> Discussion - [35.52](https://youtu.be/CHze97JVM8A?t=2152) - @sev, New Mindflow, Tyler Wales, Dan Verowski